fortinet/fortiadc-ingress/README.md

 To preserve the authentication securely on the Kubernetes cluster, you can save it with the Kubernetes secret.
 For example

-    kubectl create secret generic fad-login –n [namespace] --from-literal=username=admin --from-literal=password=[admin password]
+    kubectl create secret generic fad-login -n [namespace] --from-literal=username=admin --from-literal=password=[admin password]

 The secret is named fad-login.
 This value will be specified in the Ingress annotation "fortiadc-login" for the FortiADC Ingress Controller to get permission access on the FortiADC.

-:bulb:  The namespace of the authentication secret must be the same as the Ingress which references this authentication secret.
+:warning:  The namespace of the authentication secret must be the same as the Ingress which references this authentication secret.

 ## Annotation in Ingress
 Configuration parameters are required to be specified in the Ingress annotation to enable the FortiADC Ingress Controller to determine how to deploy the Ingress resource.